Self-Guided Walking Tour in Brunswick

 5. 5

-Herzog Anton Ulrich Museum in Braunschweig, stop 5 on the self-guided walking tour
+Herzog Anton Ulrich Museum (Herzog Anton Ulrich-Museum) in Brunswick, stop 5 on the self-guided walking tour

 A short walk brings you to the cultural heavyweight of the route.
 The Herzog Anton Ulrich Museum, known locally as the HAUM, opened in 1754 and is one of the oldest public art museums in Germany.
 It is named after its founder, Anton Ulrich, Duke of Braunschweig-Wolfenbüttel, and holds around 4,000 works spanning 3,000 years, including paintings by Rembrandt, Vermeer, and Rubens.
 The historic main building reopened in October 2016 after a seven-year renovation, so the galleries feel fresh rather than dusty.
 Admission is 9 euro for adults, 7 euro reduced, open Tuesday to Sunday 11:00 to 18:00, closed Monday.
 This is the one stop that needs real time: budget at least 90 minutes if you go in, and treat it as the place to break up the walk.
 If museums are not your thing, the building exterior alone is still worth the detour.